 Leela Chitnis was a pioneering actress in Indian cinema, known for her versatility and grace.
-She appeared in films like “Kangan (1939),” “Bandhan (1940),” “Azad (1940),” and “Jhoola (1941),” as heroine and “Shaheed,” “Awaara,” “Naya Daur,” “Sadhna,” “Dhool Ka Phool,” “Kohinoor,” “Kala Bazar,” “Gunga Jumna,” “Guide,” and many more as mother.
+She appeared in films like “Kangan (1939),” “Bandhan (1940),” “Azad (1940),” and “Jhoola (1941)” as a heroine and “Shaheed,” “Awaara,” “Naya Daur,” “Sadhna,” “Dhool Ka Phool,” “Kohinoor,” “Kala Bazar,” “Gunga Jumna,” “Guide,” and many more as a mother.

 Leela Chitnis was born on September 9, 1909, in Dharwad, Karnataka, into a Marathi-speaking family.
 Her father was an English literature professor and also a staunch Brahmo Samaji.
 She was one of the first educated women to enter the Indian film industry.
 At the age of 15, she married Dr. Gajanan Yeshwant Chitnis.
 The couple went on to have four kids, Manavendra, Vijaykumar, Ajitkumar, and Raj Chitnis, in quick succession.
 She was also active in the freedom struggle and was close with the famous freedom fighter, M.N.
 Roy, who even hid in her home to avoid arrest.

-Leela made her film debut in 1935 with “Dhuwandhar,” followed by Shri Satyanarayan (1935), Chhaya (1936), Wahan (1937), Insaaf (1937), Gentleman Daku (1937), Master Man (1938), and Raja Gopichand (1938).
+Leela made her film debut in 1935 with Sumumar Chatterjee’s “Dhuwandhar,” opposit Nana Palsikar.
+In 1936 she starred in Master Vinayak’s bilungual “Chhaya” oppositer him.
+One of her other significant film was K. Narayan Kale’s Wahan (1937) followed by Homi Master’s Chhote Sarkar (1938).
+Her other early films include Shri Satyanarayan (1935), Insaaf (1937), Gentleman Daku (1937), Master Man (1938), and Raja Gopichand (1938).

 In 1938, she starred in Minerva Movietone’s “Jailor” with Sohrab Modi.
 In 1939, Leela joined Bombay Talkies and starred in several successful films, often playing strong, independent characters.
 She became a household name with movies like “Kangan” (1939), “Bandhan” (1940), Azad (1940), and “Jhoola” (1941), where she co-starred with Ashok Kumar.